threefoldfoundation/www_threefold_io/content/page/universe/productData/product1/farming.md

 ---
 id: farming
-title: ''
+title: THE 3NODE
-image : ./farming.png
+image: ./farming.png
+button: Tell Me More!
-url : /farming
+link: /farming
 ---

+Join the Internet economy by hosting a server at your home or office.